waniagondal/ASLTranslation/README.md

 7. **Submit a Pull Request**: Open a PR on GitHub to propose your changes.

 #### Guidelines for a Good Pull Request
+- **Ensure your branch is up to date with `main'.**
-- Ensure your branch is up to date with `main` to avoid conflicts.
+     1. Before making any changes, ensure your branch is up to date with the latest main branch to avoid conflicts.
+Run:
+        ```
+        git checkout main
+        git pull origin main
+        git checkout <your-branch>
+        git merge main
+        ```
-- Provide a clear and detailed description of your changes.
+- **Provide a clear and detailed description of your changes.**
-- Ensure your changes adhere to **CSC207 CheckStyle**.
+     1. When creating a pull request, write a detailed description of the changes made.
+Describe what the problem is, how your changes fix it, and any context that might be helpful for reviewers.
+     2. Include information about any testing or verification steps you took to ensure the changes work as expected.
+- **Adhere to CSC207 CheckStyle and Clean Architecture / SOLID Principles:**
+     1. **CheckStyle:** Ensure your code adheres to the CSC207 CheckStyle guidelines.
+If unsure, run the CheckStyle in your IDE or use the command line to verify your code before submitting.
+Follow the correct indentation, naming conventions, and other style rules
+     2. **Clean Architecture:** Structure your code so that it follows Clean Architecture principles, ensuring clear separation of concerns and maintaining scalability and maintainability.
+A Clean Architecture Guide can be found [here](https://github.com/GunterMueller/Books-3/blob/master/Clean%20Architecture%20A%20Craftsman%20Guide%20to%20Software%20Structure%20and%20Design.pdf)
+     3. **SOLID Principles:** Ensure your code follows SOLID principles, which are:
+          - **S:** Single Responsibility Principle (SRP) – Each class should have only one reason to change.
+          - **O:** Open/Closed Principle (OCP) – The software should be open for extension but closed for modification.
+          - **L:** Liskov Substitution Principle (LSP) – Subtypes must be substitutable for their base types.
+          - **I:** Interface Segregation Principle (ISP) – Clients should not be forced to depend on interfaces they do not use.
+          - **D:** Dependency Inversion Principle (DIP) – High-level modules should not depend on low-level modules.
+Both should depend on abstractions.

   #### Review and Merge Protocols
-- Contributions and pull requests are reviewed weekly by the maintainers
+- **Weekly Review of Contributions:** All contributions and pull requests will be reviewed weekly by the maintainers.
+Be patient, as review times may vary depending on the volume of submissions.
-- Your contribution should be constructive, addressing either an existing issue or help add a new feature
+- **Purpose of Contributions:** Your pull request should address an existing issue or add a meaningful feature.
+Ensure that it provides value to the project.
-- Your contribution should pass all checkstyle scans before being pushed
+- **Checkstyle Compliance:** Your contribution should pass all CheckStyle scans before it is pushed.
+If there are any CheckStyle errors, they must be fixed before the pull request can be reviewed.
-- Once approved, your pull request will be merged to the main branch, and you will be credited as a contributor!
+- **Approval and Merging:** Once your pull request is reviewed and approved by the maintainers, it will be merged into the main branch.
+After merging, you will be credited as a contributor in the project’s history.